 - The school principal will notify the district superintendent, through the division of instructional services in writing, of any program initiative that will constitute the development of a new program or a change in an existing program.
-This also includes programs that fall under the state department's "flexibility through deregulation" program.
-The written notification will be signed by the appropriate academic officer executive director, indicating approval of the school initiative.
-All district and school-sponsored programs will be reviewed and preliminarily approved by the associate superintendent for instructional services chief instructional officer in preparation for the district superintendent's approval. - State or community agencies seeking to engage schools in grant writing activities or seeking to award grants that may alter the philosophy or the curriculum goals of the instructional program will be referred by the school to the division of instructional services for processing.
-Committees, which may include an appropriate academic officer executive director, a principal, a teacher and relevant others, may be formed to review what educational impact the grant or program may have on the overall instructional program.
-Grants and awards from outside agencies that do not influence a change, but enhance instruction and student learning, will be processed through already-existing procedures by the grants management department.
-These grants are usually not more than \$5,000 and are used to purchase books, computer hardware, software, training and other instructional materials and equipment. - The associate superintendent for instructional services chief instructional officer will review all relevant research or data as it relates to student achievement or other expressed benefits and make a recommendation to the district superintendent for board action. - If necessary, the district superintendent will prepare a recommendation to the board for approval prior to program development or implementation. - The school or district sponsor will collaborate with the director of accountability and assessment to outline a comprehensive plan to evaluate the program's success and report the results of such evaluation annually.
-The results of the initial evaluation will determine whether the program will continue during be recommended for approval for the next academic school year.
+The written notification will be signed by the appropriate executive director, indicating approval of the school initiative.
+All district and school-sponsored programs will be reviewed and preliminarily approved by the chief instructional officer in preparation for the district superintendent's approval. - State or community agencies seeking to engage schools in grant writing activities or seeking to award grants that may alter the philosophy or the curriculum goals of the instructional program will be referred by the school to the division of instructional services for processing.
+Committees, which may include an appropriate executive director, a principal, a teacher and relevant others, may be formed to review what educational impact the grant or program may have on the overall instructional program.
+Grants and awards from outside agencies that do not influence a change, but enhance instruction and student learning, will be processed through already-existing procedures.
+These grants are usually not more than \$5,000 and are used to purchase books, computer hardware, software, training and other instructional materials and equipment. - The chief instructional officer will review all relevant research or data as it relates to student achievement or other expressed benefits and make a recommendation to the district superintendent. - If necessary, the district superintendent will prepare a recommendation to the board for approval prior to program development or implementation. - The school or district sponsor will collaborate with the director of accountability and assessment to outline a comprehensive plan to evaluate the program's success and report the results of such evaluation.
+The results of the initial evaluation will determine whether the program will continue during the next school year.

-Parents/legal guardians desiring to review the material to be used in experimental educational programs must make their request to their school's principal the appropriate school official in charge of the program.
+Parents/legal guardians desiring to review the material to be used in experimental educational programs must make their request to their school's principal.